opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

   ```

   If not, first verify that the app **OpenProject Integration** is installed.
 If that is the case please check the [instructions for setting up pretty URLs in Nextcloud](https://docs.nextcloud.com/server/22/admin_manual/installation/source_installation.html#pretty-urls).
 This usually also resolves the issue of stripped `Authorization` headers.

+#### Project folders are not created or you do not have access

+You have setup the *Project folder* in both environments (Nextcloud and OpenProject), but you cannot see any folder named `OpenProject` in the root directory of **Files** app in Nextcloud.

+1. Check if OpenProject's background workers are running.
+These workers create these folders and set the correct access permissions per user.
+You have two options for verification:

+   a.
+If you have root access to the OpenProject server where your worker should be running, check if the worker processes are in fact present:
+   `ps aux | grep job`
+   The result should show lines containing `bundle exec rake jobs:work`

+   b.
+If you don't have root access to the OpenProject server then you can check the following URL in your browser: `https://<your-openproject-server>/health_checks/all` (please insert the domain name of your OpenProject server).
+If your background workers are running, you should see a line like that `delayed_jobs_never_ran: PASSED All previous jobs have completed within the past 5 minutes`

+2. Ensure that your project is setup correctly:
+   1. In your browser navigate to the project for which you want the **Project folders** feature to be working.

+   2. In the *Project settings*, make sure that:

+      - the **File storages** module is enabled

+      - the correct storage is enabled for that project
+      - that **Project folders** setting is set to "New folder with automatically managed permissions"

+3. Ensure that your user is fully set up: OpenProject needs to know your Nextcloud user ID so that it can give your Nextcloud account the correct access rights to the project folder.
+That ID is obtained when you log into Nextcloud from within OpenProject.

+   - To check: navigate to any work package in that project , open the **Files** tab and make sure that you are logged into the Nextcloud storage.
+If you are not logged in, you should see a *Log in* button.
+Click that button and follow the instructions on the screen.

+4. If your OpenProject account is not an admin user, you need to make sure that your user is a member of the project and that your role has at least the permission to `Read files`.
+To check that the permissions for your role are correctly set-up you need to have an admin account or contact your administrator.
+In the section **File storages** at least the permission to `Read files` needs to be checked.

+5. If you changed anything in the steps above, please wait up to 30 seconds.
+If the background workers are working fine then you should see the project folder.

+6. If none of the aforementioned steps worked, check whether your network connection is fine:
+   1. Login into your OpenProject server via the command line interface.
+If you have multiple servers, chose the one that has the background workers running.

+   2. Test the network connection from this server to your Nextcloud server.
+All you need is the Nextcloud host name and the **Application password**.
+You received the application password at the end of the setup of the app **OpenProject integration** in Nextcloud.

+      If you do not posses the application password anymore, you can reset it.
+Make sure not to forget updating the settings of the file storage in OpenProject accordingly.
+The following cURL command should respond with an XML containing details for the **OpenProject** user (**Please make sure to use the right application-password and Nextcloud host name**):
+     ```shell
+     curl -u 'OpenProject:<application-password>' https://<nextcloud-host-name>/ocs/v1.php/cloud/users/OpenProject -H 'OCS-APIRequest: true' -v`
+     ```

 ## Getting support